moogacs/docs.buf.build/docs/reference/inputs.md

 ### bin

-A binary Image.
+A Buf image in binary format.

-Use `compression=gzip` to specify the Image is compressed with Gzip.
+Use `compression=gzip` to specify that the Buf image is compressed using Gzip.
 This is automatically detected if the file extension is `.bin.gz`

-Use `compression=zstd` to specify the Image is compressed with Zstandard.
+Use `compression=zstd` to specify that the Buf image is compressed using Zstandard.
 This is automatically detected if the file extension is `.bin.zst`

 Examples: